 Working out with a hernia is never okay unless you understand the risks “

 He then proceeded to explain to me the dangers of leaving my hernia untreated.
-Yes, most of the time, working out with a hernia nothing will happen, especially if you asymptomatic and you adjust your training routine.
-Avoid weightlifting as this can increase the risk of further injury.
+Yes, most of the time, working out with a hernia, nothing will happen, especially if you are asymptomatic and you adjust your training routine.
+Avoid weightlifting, as this can increase the risk of further injury.

-The next day, the surgeon saw me and said I needed the surgery within the next week or so.
-Given I had an inguinal hernia for so long, he also told me it was necessary to cut me wide open and do a bit of an exploratory procedure to make sure nothing else was wrong with me.
-He said if I had a doctor when it first happened, there might have been other minimally-invasive treatment options.
+The next day, the surgeon saw me and said I needed the hernia repair surgery within the next week or so.
+Given that I had an inguinal hernia for so long, he also told me it was necessary to cut me wide open and do a bit of an exploratory procedure to ensure nothing else was wrong with me.
+He said if I had seen a doctor when the weightlifting hernia first happened, there might have been other minimally-invasive treatment options.

-The surgeon also informed me that someone would have to drive me home after the operation, and stay with me for 48 hours, to make sure there were no complications.
-This bit of information was just as serious for me as the actual surgery!
+The surgeon also informed me that someone would have to drive me home after the hernia operation and stay with me for 48 hours to ensure there were no complications.
+This information was just as serious for me as the surgery!
 Not only would I have to tell everyone I would be on the shelf for a while, but I had to ask for help from others.
 I always hated having to ask for help on anything ever since I was little.
 I felt I was indestructible and didn’t need any assistance.

 The day of the surgery arrived, and Devon picked me up at my house at six in the morning.
 I felt better knowing he was going to walk into the hospital with me and wait until I was taken in for the procedure.
-I found out later that Devon actually stuck around for the next two hours making sure the surgery went well.
+I found out later that Devon actually stuck around for the next two hours, making sure the surgery went well.
 He never told me about doing this.
 I found out later on through one of the nurses.
-Unfortunately, Devon passed away a couple of years later, and him staying around on that day when I needed him, is one of the most beautiful things anyone has ever done for me.
-And doing it so selflessly, and never wanting to take credit for staying around a lot longer, just showed the type of person he was.
+Unfortunately, Devon passed away a couple of years later, and his staying around on that day when I needed him, is one of the most beautiful things anyone has ever done for me.
+And doing it so selflessly and never wanting to take credit for staying around a lot longer just showed his type of person.

-Regrettably, my sister who was supposed to pick me up after the surgery canceled at the last moment and sent my elderly father to pick me up instead.
-My father and I were not close, hence the reason why I didn’t ask him in the first place.
-He wasn’t always dependable growing up.
-I give him credit though for turning up.
 Dad arrived on time and was there when I was ready to head home.
 Although, it was a bit embarrassing when he couldn’t figure out where he parked his car in the parking lot.
-As I waited in a wheelchair at the front door of the hospital with a nurse, it felt like I was in some comedy sitcom from back in the day.
-He kept on crossing the whole parking lot looking for his car.
+As I waited in a wheelchair at the hospital's front door with a nurse, it felt like I was in some comedy sitcom from back in the day.
+He kept on crossing the whole parking lot, looking for his car.

-It took me about three months to heal from the surgery until my doctor said I could start working out again: “with light weights, and I do mean light,” were his exact words.
+It took me about three months to heal from the weight-lifting hernia surgery until my doctor said I could start working out again: “with light weights, and I do mean light,” were his exact words.
 I was only allowed to lift weights that were between 10 and 20 pounds at first.
 It was difficult to sit out that long from doing anything athletic, but everything in life is a learning experience.
 I knew now I was not indestructible like Bruce Willis’ character in Unbreakable.
-Plus, it was alright to ask for help when I truly needed it.
-I realized that injuries and illnesses, for all their trouble, can actually be a little blessing on bringing family and friends back together.
+Plus, asking for help when I truly needed it was alright.
+I realized that injuries and illnesses, for all their trouble, can actually be a little blessing in bringing family and friends back together.

 And I also learned the answer to my question: is it ever okay to be working out with a hernia?
 No, not really.